 While surveys containing pre-set responses that employees can choose from can be an effective way to gain insights, companies should aim to engage employees with surveys that include open-ended questions.
 This way, employees have the opportunity to express ideas, provide feedback, share opinions without restriction.

 2. Knowing Your Employees' Communication Preferences

 When it comes to communication channels, of course, each generation has its own preferences, which is important to know when communicating with each.

 Organisations can gain a lot by knowing which platform each generation prefers, how frequent communication should be, and the type of messages that should be sent.
 For example, although baby-boomers have embraced new technology with the internet and the use of smartphones, in general, this generation still prefers face-to-face interactions and printed communication.

-On the other hand, millennials, who grew up with the internet, and are always “online”.
+On the other hand, millennials, who grew up with the internet, are always “online”.
 To communicate successfully to millennials and Generation Z, companies should make use of all technology available such as Facebook, WhatsApp, LinkedIn, and SnapChat.

 3. Storytelling to Engage Employees

 At a time where transparency in the workplace is more important than ever, employees — especially millennials and Generation Z — demand to know and understand who they’re working for and why they should care.

 Therefore, in addition to communicating company updates about policies, new hires and happenings, companies should share stories that resonate and connect with their employees.